The Classical World and Spinor Formalisms of General Relativity: SPIN-AFFINE GEOMETRY

 and

-with the quantity $A_{a}$ amounting to either $\Phi_{a}$ or $\varphi_{a}$.
-We point out that the transformation law for $\mid\gamma\mid$ as given in Subsection 2.2 can be recovered out of combining Eqs.
-(2.43) and (2.103b).
-By appealing to Eqs.
-(2.76), we can also achieve the description of the geometric character of $\exp(i\Phi)$ from
+with the quantity $\tau _{a}$ thus amounting to either $\Phi _{a}$ or $ \varphi _{a}$.
+The transformation law for $\mid \gamma \mid $ as given in Subsection 3.2 can be recovered out of combining (3.43) and (3.103b).
+By appealing to (3.76), we can likewise describe the geometric character of $ \exp (i\Phi )$ from

-It turns out that the gauge behaviour of the partial derivatives of the $\gamma$-metric spinors can be fully described by the law
+It turns out that the gauge behaviour of the partial derivatives of the $ \gamma $-metric spinors can be fully described by the law

-One thus concludes that the eigenvalues of Eqs.
-(2.73) bear gauge invariance [3, 11], whence the invariant character of Eq.
-(2.84) can be fixed by taking into consideration the $\gamma$-formalism prescription
+We then conclude that the eigenvalues of Eqs.
+(3.73) bear gauge invariance, whence we can establish the invariant character of (3.84) by taking into consideration the $\gamma $-formalism prescription

-The establishment of the law (2.103a) definitively characterizes $\Phi_{a}$ and $\varphi_{a}$ as the electromagnetic potentials of $\gamma_{aB}{}^{C}$ and $\Gamma_{aB}{}^{C}$, respectively.
-Likewise, Eq.
-(2.107) shows that if the $\gamma$-metric spinors are taken to bear covariant constancy in the unprimed frame, they will have to be looked upon as covariantly constant entities in the primed frame as well.
-Hence, if $\Phi_{a}$ is a gradient in the unprimed frame, it will also be a gradient in any other frame.
-Consequently, as was observed before, taking the limit as $\gamma$ tends to $1$ would annihilate both parts of $\gamma_{aB}{}^{B}$ in the unprimed frame.
-In such circumstances, the primed-frame pieces $\Phi_{a}^{\prime}$ and $\theta _{a}^{\prime}$ would evidently become proportional to $\partial_{a}\Lambda$ and $\partial_{a}\log\rho$, whence any contracted affine structures for the $\varepsilon$-formalism would have to be entirely reconstructed in accordance with the prescriptions (2.61) and (2.104).
-It should be clear that the gauge behaviours of $\partial\gamma$-equations like (2.76) and (2.77) may be controlled in any case by Eq.
-(2.106).
-Therefore, one can allow for a metric principle which describes in a gauge-invariant fashion the geometric aspect of the $\gamma$-formalism that concerns the presence or absence of electromagnetic curvatures.
+The establishment of the law (3.103a) characterizes $\Phi _{a}$ and $\varphi _{a}$ as the electromagnetic potentials of $\gamma _{aB}{}^{B}$ and $\Gamma _{aB}{}^{B}$, respectively.
+Equation (3.107) thus shows that if the $\gamma $ -metric spinors are taken to bear covariant constancy in the unprimed frame, they will have to be looked upon as covariantly constant entities in the primed frame as well.
+Hence, if $\Phi _{a}$ is a gradient in the unprimed frame, it will also be a gradient in any other frame.
+Consequently, as had been observed before, taking the limit as $\gamma $ tends to $1$ would annihilate both pieces of $\gamma _{aB}{}^{B}$ in the unprimed frame.
+In such circumstances, the primed-frame pieces $\Phi _{a}^{\prime }$ and $ \theta _{a}^{\prime }$ would become proportional to $\partial _{a}\theta $ and $\partial _{a}\log \rho $, whence any contracted affine structures for the $\varepsilon $-formalism would have indeed to be entirely reconstructed in accordance with the prescriptions (3.61) and (3.104).
+It should be clear that the gauge behaviours of $\partial \gamma $-equations like (3.76) and (3.77) may be controlled in any case by Eq.
+(3.106).
+Therefore, one can state a metric principle that describes in a gauge-invariant fashion the geometric structure of the $\gamma $-formalism as regards the presence or absence of electromagnetic fields.